j-goodz/whisper-writer/README.md

 WhisperWriter is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone to the active window.

 Once started, the app runs in the background (optionally hidden to the system tray) and immediately listens for your keyboard shortcut (`ctrl+shift+space` by default).
 When the shortcut is pressed, the app starts recording from your microphone.
-There are four recording modes to choose from:
+There are five recording modes to choose from:
 - `continuous` (default): Recording will stop after a long enough pause in your speech.
 The app will transcribe the text and then start recording again.
 To stop listening, press the keyboard shortcut again.
 - `voice_activity_detection`: Recording will stop after a long enough pause in your speech.
 Recording will not start until the keyboard shortcut is pressed again.
-- `press_to_toggle` Recording will stop when the keyboard shortcut is pressed again.
+- `press_to_toggle`: Recording will stop when the keyboard shortcut is pressed again.
 Recording will not start until the keyboard shortcut is pressed again.
-- `hold_to_record` Recording will continue until the keyboard shortcut is released.
+- `hold_to_record`: Recording will continue until the keyboard shortcut is released.
 Recording will not start until the keyboard shortcut is held down again.
+- `hybrid`: Combines voice activity detection with manual toggle - stops recording on silence OR when the hotkey is pressed again.
+Perfect for noisy environments where auto-detection might not work reliably.

 You can change the keyboard shortcut (`activation_key`) and recording mode in the [Configuration Options](#configuration-options).
 The Activation Key can be set using a capture dialog: click “Set” and press your desired combo.
 While recording and transcribing, a small status window is displayed that shows the current stage of the process (but this can be turned off).
 Once the transcription is complete, the transcribed text will be automatically written to the active window.